swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 The attribute `@usableFromInline` on an import takes effect for inlinable code:
 `@inlinable` and `@backDeployed` function bodies, default initializers of arguments, and properties of `@frozen` structs.
-The `@usableFromInline` imported dependency can be referenced from inliable code but doesn't affect type-checking of declaration signatures where only the access level is taken into account.
+The `@usableFromInline` imported dependency can be referenced from inlinable code but doesn't affect type-checking of declaration signatures where only the access level is taken into account.

 Here is an example of the approximate diagnostics produced from type-checking in a typical case with a `fileprivate` import.